Yuozas/Chess-Unity-Csharp/README.md

 [WebGL built version](https://im-yuzo.itch.io/chess)

 > Even tho you can try it out in the browser, WebGL version might have lots of bugs like:
+>
-> Not displaying text correctly or not playing background video at the start
+> Not displaying text correctly or not playing background video at the start.
+>
 > I'm not going to fix them, that is not the goal of this project.